elastic/integrations/packages/ceph/docs/README.md

 Use the Ceph integration to:

-Collect metrics related to the Object Storage Daemon (OSD) Performance.
+Collect metrics related to the Object Storage Daemons (OSD) performance.
 Create visualizations to monitor, measure and analyze the usage trend and key data, and derive business insights.
 Create alerts to reduce the MTTD and also the MTTR by referencing relevant logs when troubleshooting an issue.